Team

 Sally McFall

-Sally McFall, PhD, serves as the Director of Research of the Center for Innovation in Global Health Technologies (CIGHT) in the Department of Biomedical Engineering at Northwestern University and as the Deputy Director of the Administrative Core and Director of the Technology Development/Refinement Core C-THAN.
-Dr. McFall possesses a broad background in molecular and clinical microbiology and has co-developed point-of-care assays and instruments with CIGHT’s engineering team.
+Sally McFall, Ph.D. serves as the Deputy Director of the Administrative Core and Director of the Technology Development/Refinement Core C-THAN.
+C-THAN was established in 2018 as part of the Point-of-Care Technologies Research Network created by National Institute of Biomedical Imaging and Bioengineering.
+Dr. McFall has extensive experience in technology development for low and middle income countries as the Director of Research of the Center for Innovation in Global Health Technologies (CIGHT) in the Department of Biomedical Engineering at Northwestern University.
+She possesses a broad background in molecular and clinical microbiology and has co-developed point-of-care assays and instruments side by side with CIGHT’s engineering team.
 She is also one of the co-founders and prior Chief Scientific Officer of Minute Molecular Diagnostics, Inc.

 The Nuclein advisory board provides expertise in fields including biotechnology, regulatory, fast-growth enterprises, marketing, and communications.